Written by Dano Estermann, Co-Founder of Stellmann Non-Slip Coatings

 It's only a matter of time until somebody slips.

 Slips risk employee health and can cause significant legal and financial consequences for facilities.
 Because commercial kitchens are high-risk environments, slip resistance compliance is essential for the safety of your people and business.
+Adhering to the Australian Standard for slip resistance, specifically AS 4586 and AS 4663, is critical to ensure your kitchen meets regulatory requirements and maintains a safe environment.

 In this guide, we highlight cost-effective solutions that improve safety on commercial kitchen floors without disrupting operations.